What is the Catholic Foundation and why does it exist?

 How does the Catholic Foundation serve the Diocese of Green Bay?

-The Foundation makes distributions and grants from more than 150 restricted funds as designated by donors to benefit Catholic parishes, schools, and other Catholic organizations, primarily in Northeastern Wisconsin.
-The Catholic Foundation also: conducts the annual Bishop’s Appeal to benefit the ministries and services of the Diocese of Green Bay; and manages special collections for World Missions, seminarian education, and retired religious, Camp Tekakwitha, and the Shrine of Our Lady of Good Help to name a few.
+The Foundation makes distributions and grants from more than 300 restricted funds as designated by donors to benefit Catholic parishes, schools, and other Catholic organizations, primarily in Northeastern Wisconsin.
+The Catholic Foundation also: conducts the annual Bishop’s Appeal to benefit the ministries and services of the Diocese of Green Bay; and manages special collections for World Missions, seminarian education, and retired religious, Camp Tekakwitha, and the National Shrine of Our Lady of Champion to name a few.

 What are the benefits of working with the Catholic Foundation?